johndcollins/RTTClient/README.md

 cmake --build .
 ```

-This will create a RTTClient file in the RTTClient folder.
+This will create a RTTClient file in the src folder.
 Copy the following files to a new folder here ~/RTTClient
 ```c
 RTTClient